jbrea/ElasticPDMats.jl/README.md

 be chosen wisely.
 For an already initialized `e = ElasticPDMat()` they can be set with the helper functions `setcapacity!(e, 100)` and `setstepsize!(e, 100)`.

+Additionally to `ElasticPDMat` this package exports view based elastic arrays of any dimension `AllElasticArray`, `ElasticSymmetricMatrix`, `ElasticCholesky` and the helper functions `setcapacity!`, `setstepsize!` and `setdimension!`.